appsignal/appsignal-nodejs/packages/nodejs/.changesets/correct-diagnose-host-section-indenting.md

 bump: "patch"
 ---

-Correct the diagnose host section indenting, it was indented on level to far right when printed.
+Correct the diagnose host section indenting, it was indented one level too far to the right when printed.